mileweb/docs-content-hdt/en/docs/portal/dashboard.md

 # Dashboard

-The HDT Dashboard shows the traffic associated with your HDT transfers.

-If you are a reseller with child accounts, you can select the accounts that the dashboards cover (the parent account only, the child account only, or both the parent and child accounts).

-## Understanding the Dashboard
+The Dashboard page is the default page that appears when you log in to the HDT portal.
+You can return to the page by clicking **Dashboard** in the left pane.

-The Dashboard appears when you first log into the {{title}} portal.
-Charts provide a snapshot of your account traffic and cover "Traffic Volume", "Traffic Bandwidth" and "Requests".
+The Dashboard contains charts that show a snapshot of your account traffic over a recent period of time including "Traffic Volume", "Traffic Bandwidth" and "Requests" respectively.

-If you are a paid customer of **Virtual Private Line** usage, you can also switch between the “Total” and “Virtual Private Line” dashboard by clicking the selection button at the top right corner.
+If you are a paid customer for Virtual Private Line usage, you can also switch between the **Total** and **Virtual Private Line** dashboard by clicking the selection button at the top-right corner.

 ![null](</docs/resources/images/dashboard/selectTotalOrVpl.png>)

-To view detailed report information, mouse over the data points in the report.
+Hovering your cursor over the data points in a chart displays detailed information.
+For example:

 ![null](</docs/resources/images/dashboard/dashboard.png>)

-The default time zone shown in the tooltips is based on the local browser time.
-To change the time zone, use the "My Info" page.
+The default time zone in the tooltips is from the local browser time.
+You can overwrite it by changing the timezone in **User Info** settings.

 ![null](</docs/resources/images/dashboard/myInfo.png>)

-Clicking **View Full Report** in the top right corner of the chart displays a chart on the [Reports page](</docs/portal/reports.md>), where you can define report parameters, and then view the results on the selected chart.
+Clicking **View Full Report** at the top-right corner of a chart will display the [Reports page](</docs/portal/reports.md>), where you can define the parameters and generate reports.

 ![null](</docs/resources/images/dashboard/viewFullReport.png>)